 Is it difficult to move to France from the U.S?

-One of the hardest parts of making a significant life change is pulling off the band-aid and leaning into your decision to change things up.
-Therefore, you might find yourself questioning if your ship has sailed when you ponder leaving behind what you know to move abroad.
-If you need a reminder as to why you should listen to your gut and finally make a change, check out 15 Reasons You Should Move Abroad in Your 30s, 40s, or 50s (and beyond!).
+Moving to France from the US isn’t difficult but it will take some patience and planning.
+One of the hardest parts of moving abroad is leaning into your decision to make such a radical change.
+You might find yourself questioning if you’re making the right decision or it’s too late to make a move.
+If you need a reminder as to why you should listen to your gut and finally make a change, check out these 15 reasons to move abroad in your 30s, 40s, or 50s (and beyond!).

 - Where do you want to live?
 Are you interested in calling Paris home or would you prefer to reside in a smaller city or village?